 From its carbon-fiber body to its gold-lined engine bay, the McLaren F1 had many distinctive features.
-But possibly the most distinctive was its three-seat cockpit layout, which placed the driver in the middle for a racecar-like feel.
+But the most distinctive was its three-seat cabin layout, which placed the driver in the middle for a racecar-like feel.
 McLaren is looking to the F1 for inspiration as it develops a limited-edition hyper-GT named Speedtail.

-The car is codenamed McLaren BP23, for “Bespoke Project 2,” as well as the three-abreast seating arrangement.
-Production will be limited to just 106 units — matching the total production run of the F1 — all of which have already been sold in spite of a price tag of around $2 million.
-Like the more recent P1, the BP23 will feature a gasoline-electric hybrid powertrain built around a V8 engine, although McLaren isn’t divulging any technical details at this time.
-Unlike the P1, though, it will have a slick triple-barrel exhaust, and that’s definitely a good thing.
-McLaren also recently confirmed that the BP23 will eclipse the 243-mph top speed of the F1, making it the fastest McLaren road car ever.
+The car is called BP23 internally, a name which stands for “bespoke project 2,” as well as the three-abreast seating arrangement.
+Production will be limited to just 106 units — matching the total production run of the F1 — and all of them have already been sold in spite of a price tag pegged in the vicinity of $2 million.
+Like the more recent P1, the Speedtail will feature a gasoline-electric hybrid powertrain built around a V8 engine, although McLaren isn’t divulging additional technical details at this time.
+It will eclipse the 243-mph top speed of the F1, making it the fastest McLaren road car ever.

 The Speedtail won’t be a stripped-out track special, though; that’s what the Senna is for.
 Instead, McLaren promises it will deliver its most opulent model to date, one that offers a blend of extreme performance and sporting luxury.
 We know it will have the same “dihedral” doors used on every other current McLaren, but they will be power-operated for the first time.
 The use of new materials will give buyers a wider range of customization options than ever before.
 What will they be?
 We’ll have to wait and see.

 Don’t let the images above fool you; McLaren stuffed Speedtail hardware in a modified 720S body to put the car through its paces without prematurely revealing what it will look like.
 We don’t know much about the design yet, though company CEO Mike Flewitt promised a flowing and highly streamlined design.